A merge upsert pattern for TimescaleDB

 Did you find this article valuable?

-Support Tom X Nguyen by becoming a sponsor.
+Support Stories on Technology by becoming a sponsor.
 Any amount is appreciated!